5 Types of General Liability Claims and How to Avoid Them

 How to Avoid Liquor Liability Claims

-If you want to prevent claims related to liquor liability, you probably want to make sure that alcohol is not allowed at company events or on company property.
-If you do decide to host an event with drinks, make sure you keep tabs on who might be drinking too much.
-Offer to book ride-sharing so that no one drives under the influence.
-Limit the amount that anyone is allowed to drink at the event.
+You probably want to see to it that alcohol is not allowed at company events or on company property.
+If you do decide to host an event with alcohol, ensure you keep tabs on who might be drinking too much.
+Consider limiting drinks to two per employee by using a token system for employees to “purchase” a drink.
+You may also want to offer to book ridesharing so that no one drives under the influence.

 What Your General Liability Insurer Pays for in a Claim

-When your general liability insurance policy pays a claim, it is paying for the amount of loss to the other party as well as any legal and investigation costs you might incur from the claim.
-For example, if a person files a slip-and-fall claim for $30,000 in medical bills and lost wages, your policy will pay that amount—unless you suspect fraud, in which case an investigation might be conducted by the insurance carrier to prevent paying a fraudulent claim.
+When your general liability insurance policy pays a claim, it is paying for the amount of loss to the other party and any legal and investigation costs you might incur from the claim.
+For instance, if a person files a slip-and-fall claim for $30,000 in medical bills and lost wages, your policy would pay that amount—unless you suspected fraud, in which case an investigation might be conducted by the insurance carrier to prevent paying a fraudulent claim.

-Remember that general liability covers third-party claims.
-There are incidents that general liability won’t cover that include:
+Remember that while general liability covers third-party claims, there are incidents that general liability won’t cover.
+These include:

-- Professional liability claims: Damages resulting from a professional error in your work or workmanship are covered by errors and omissions (E&O) insurance, not general liability.
+- Professional liability claims: Damages resulting from a professional error in your work or workmanship are covered by errors and omissions insurance.

 - Workers’ compensation claims: When employees are injured at work, they are covered by workers’ compensation insurance as required by state law.

-- Commercial auto claims: When you are in an accident while working, your commercial auto insurance policy covers the liabilities rather than general liability insurance.
+- Commercial auto claims: When you are in an accident while working, your commercial auto insurance policy covers the liabilities.

 Bottom Line